phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 290049
+#Total Number of Tweets: 1045019
-#Number of Trump Tweets: 287023
+#Number of Clinton Tweets: 290362
-#Number of Cruz Tweets: 206525
+#Number of Trump Tweets: 287438
-#Number of Sanders Tweets: 197232
+#Number of Cruz Tweets: 206808
-#Number of Rubio Tweets: 48170
+#Number of Sanders Tweets: 197469
-#Number of Carson Tweets: 14682
+#Number of Rubio Tweets: 48239
-#Total Number of Tweets:
+#Number of Carson Tweets: 14705
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---